 First, you get an overall SEO score.

-Then, the tool shows you EXACTLY how to improve your site’s SEO.
+Then, the tool shows you EXACTLY how to improve your site’s on-page and off-page SEO.

 Best Feature: “Marketing Checklist”